Smart Toolhub

 What is $100,000 worth in 20 years at 3% inflation?

 At 3% annual inflation, $100,000 today will have the purchasing power of approximately $55,368 in today's dollars after 20 years.
-To have equivalent buying power in 20 years, you would need about $180,611.
+To have equivalent buying power in 20 years, you would need about $180,611 in nominal terms.

 How much purchasing power does $100,000 lose over 20 years?

-At 3% annual inflation over 20 years, $100,000 loses approximately $44,632 in real purchasing power — a loss of about 44.6%.
-This is why keeping large sums in cash or low-yield accounts for decades is financially risky.
+At 3% annual inflation over 20 years, $100,000 loses approximately $44,632 in real purchasing power — a decline of about 44.6%.
+The loss is gradual: roughly $13,739 in the first 5 years, another $12,000 in years 6–10, and so on, as the compounding effect accelerates the erosion.

 How can I protect $100,000 from inflation over 20 years?